iicoom/Note/README.md

 > Something important is worth recording. 不积跬步无以至千里.

 ### 常见装X词汇
+* Credits  In general, the term credit in the artistic or intellectual sense refers to an acknowledgement of those who contributed to a work, whether through ideas or in a more direct sense.

 * [shadowsockets PAC](https://github.com/shadowsocks/ShadowsocksX-NG/wiki/PAC-Global-Manual-Mode)

 * Software engineer （A software engineer is a person who applies the principles of software engineering to the design, development, maintenance, testing, and evaluation of computer software.）